Kong/terraform-provider-konnect/docs/resources/gateway_plugin_datadog.md

 - `consumer_identifier` (String) Authenticated user detail. must be one of ["consumer_id", "custom_id", "username"]
 - `name` (String) Datadog metric’s name.
 Not Null; must be one of ["kong_latency", "latency", "request_count", "request_size", "response_size", "upstream_latency"]
 - `sample_rate` (Number) Sampling rate
 - `stat_type` (String) Determines what sort of event the metric represents.
-Not Null; must be one of ["counter", "gauge", "histogram", "meter", "set", "timer", "distribution"]
+Not Null; must be one of ["counter", "distribution", "gauge", "histogram", "meter", "set", "timer"]
 - `tags` (List of String) List of tags